Start Your

 Part C

-After you have completed the General Mental Ability Assessment, you will be brought directly into the Part C assessment.
-Please note, this assessment is not a timed exam and you will be provided 4 statements for each question.
-From these 4 statements, you must select only ONE statement which you Agree with and ONE statement you disagree with.
+After you have completed the General Mental Ability Assessment, you will be brought directly into the Part C personality assessment.
+Please note, this assessment is not timed and you will be asked around 300 questions.
+These questions include a statement which you must agree or disagree with.

 Step 5